pphilippersson6/Rock-Paper-Scissors/README.md

 So instead of my <span>, i placed a <label>, and a **for** attribute for every option.
 - Afterwards, i checked the meta description, and found out i forgot to add the keywords and a description on top of my HTML file [index.html].

-- I ran the lighthouse again, and got a better result. [lightouse fixed img!()]
+- I ran the lighthouse again, and got a much better result.
+The game was validated to a 100/100 score in Accessibillity. [lightouse fixed img!()]

+## Responsiveness
+- The game was tested, and worked perfect in two different browesers.
+Google Chrome, and Safari.
+- The responsiveness was tesded on google dev-tools, and worked good in all "normal" dimensions.

 # Credits
 ### Content